jormur/jormur.github.io/_pages/about.md

 I'm a master's student in the [International Master’s Program of Applied Economics and Social Development](https://imes.nccu.edu.tw/) at [National Chengchi University](https://www.nccu.edu.tw/) in Taipei, Taiwan.

 Originally from Belize, I have been living in Taiwan for several years now.
-In that time, I have attained a BSc in Management and Finance from [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) in Hsinchu, Taiwan, as well as professional proficiency in Mandarin Chinese (但熟能生巧！).
+In that time, I have attained a BSc in Management and Finance from [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) in Hsinchu, Taiwan, as well as professional proficiency in Mandarin Chinese (熟能生巧！).

 Alongside my studies, I have been interning for almost a year now as a data analyst at the [Taipei Financial Center Corp.
 (Taipei 101)](https://www.taipei-101.com.tw/en/corporate).
 My research interests are in political economics and econometrics.